 Record time and activities in Calendar and Sheets

-Create calendar events for your activities, and synchronise to your timesheet in sheets for reporting.
+Create calendar events for your activities, and synchronize to your timesheet in sheets for reporting.

 Contributed by Jasper Duizendstra, follow me at @Duizendstra